Development of internal control and risk management

 Implementation

-The Government Financial Controller’s Function in the Ministry of Finance is responsible for the project.
-The Advisory Council on Internal Control and Risk Management and the risk management and internal audit divisions operating under it will also participate in the project.
-Other central government parties will be consulted over the course of the project, for example, in interviews, workshops, hearings and stakeholder meetings.
+The Government Financial Controller’s Function in the Ministry of Finance was responsible for the project.
+The Advisory Council on Internal Control and Risk Management and the risk management and internal audit divisions operating under it also participated in the project.

 Background